akhealth/RFP-Search-Unification/README.md

 ## Background

 The background for this project as a whole is detailed in the [README](https://github.com/AlaskaDHSS/acq-alaska-dhss-modernization/blob/master/README.md) from the main Alaska Modernization repo.
+We've been updating vendors on our acquisition strategy and progress in a [file](https://github.com/AlaskaDHSS/acq-alaska-dhss-modernization/tree/master/vendor-info) dedicated to vendor outreach and communication.
+This is the first of many procurements associated with the broader need to modernize Alaska's DHSS products.
+Our response to previous questions about our approach can be found in the [issues tab of the main repo.](https://github.com/AlaskaDHSS/acq-alaska-dhss-modernization/issues)

-In short, for this first acquisition, we want to focus on providing value to our beneficiaries and constituents and provide a means to transition to a modular procurement model and agile development methodology.
+For this first acquisition, we want to focus on providing value to our beneficiaries and constituents and provide a means to transition to a modular procurement model and agile development methodology.
 The product team has decided that building a robust person search would create a positive impact in a way that introduces the least risk to existing systems.
 We will learn a lot during this first acquisition that will help us tackle more invasive and risky acquisitions later on.

+_Important note - Questions about this RFP should be [posted here](https://github.com/AlaskaDHSS/RFP-Search-Unification/issues) - and not to the main DHSS project repo._

 ### What we're hoping to end up with